oliverhaas/django-components/docs/concepts/advanced/html_fragments.md

-Django-components provides a seamless integration with HTML fragments with AJAX ([HTML over the wire](https://hotwired.dev/)), whether you're using jQuery, HTMX, AlpineJS, or vanilla JavaScript.
+Django-components provides a seamless integration with HTML fragments with AJAX ([HTML over the wire](https://hotwired.dev/)), whether you're using jQuery, HTMX, AlpineJS, vanilla JavaScript, or other.

-When you define a component that has extra JS or CSS, and you use django-components to render the fragment, django-components will:
+If the fragment component has any JS or CSS, django-components will:

 - Automatically load the associated JS and CSS
 - Ensure that JS is loaded and executed only once even if the fragment is inserted multiple times